-Those faced with the dreaded red and blue flashing lights behind their car as they check the speedometer to see that they are indeed driving over the speed limit always have certain questions.
+Those faced with the dreaded red and blue flashing lights behind their car as they check the speedometer and see that they are indeed driving over the speed limit often ask these questions:

-Read this guide to speeding tickets and their affect on auto insurance rates and then do the #1 thing to find cheap car insurance no matter what the scenario is – use our free tool to start comparing car insurance quotes today!
+Read this guide to speeding tickets and their effect on auto insurance rates and then do the #1 thing to find cheap car insurance no matter what the scenario – use our free tool to start comparing car insurance quotes today!

 Auto Insurance Company Policies Regarding Tickets

 Every car insurance company has different policies regarding how they deal with policyholders who get speeding tickets.
 Here are some examples of the way different insurance companies’ policies could affect you:

 - Impact next year’s premium – Companies typically wait for policy renewal time to hit policyholders with rate increases following a speeding ticket.
 So while it does not affect a policy that is already in place, it often does impact the following year’s premium.

 - Possible forgiveness – Some companies will have a ticket forgiveness policy for their clients, especially long-term clients.
 This typically means that the first ticket in a three-year period does not automatically mean a rate increase.

 - Possible automatic penalties – For other companies, the first driving citation will automatically mean increased rates, especially for new clients, younger drivers, elderly drivers, those with accidents on their driving record, those with insurance claims on their policy and those having other risk factors.

 The seriousness of the ticket will also often be considered by insurers before making a decision regarding whether to raise car insurance rates.